 Program Plans are quick and accessible overviews of the many academic and co-curricular opportunities available to help you get the most out of your UTM experience.

-The skills you develop combined with your experiences while at UTM can help you succeed in a number of occupations.
-Your program of study doesn't determine your career.
-Created by UTM's Career Centre, the Careers by Major database identifies some potential career fields, how to gain related skills and experience, and useful resources and job samples.
+Created by our Career Centre, the Careers by Major database identifies some potential career fields, how to gain related skills and experience, and useful resources and job samples.
 But always remember, your program of study doesn't have to determine your career!

 |Chart Legend:||Bio = Biology